 The 21st century has not only brought us climate change, but we are also witnessing a social transformation as well.
 We increasingly see nature not only as a resource that can be exploited indefinitely but as a companion to be defended, without which the fate of our human civilization is in jeopardy.

 As a result, we have decided to give a new opportunity for the oaks to regenerate, in an area where their presence was once typical.
 Meeting our aspirations, in the spring of 2020 we planted in several abandoned, degraded pastures in the Ciuc (Csíki) basin.
 Work began on 1.2 hectares at the border of Sândominic (Csíkszentdomokos), where about 3,000 sessile oak (Quercus petraea) and 500 pedunculate oak (Quercus robur) seedlings were planted during April.
 This was followed by Racu (Csíkrákos) where 700 sessile oak and 100 pedunculate oak seedlings came to their new homeland.
-At the same time, we also planted at the border of the village of Maiad (Nyomát) in Mureş County, namely 1000 pedunculate oaks.
-In addition to the function of rehabilitating the area and increasing biodiversity, the latter also has a scientific role.
-As this region has a much warmer climate than the Ciuc (Csíki) basin, we have a chance to study the differences in growth and survival rate of seedlings from the two sites.
+In the spring and autumn of 2021, we were back in action, and our planned forest patch consisted of around 11 500 seedlings.
+At the same time, we also put up an information panel on the site so that visitors can read about our project and the history of the area.
+Until 2023, we planted more than 43,000 seedlings on a 5 hectare area.

 - Botár István, A Csíki-medence középkori környezeti viszonyairól, Marisia 1 (2019), p.
 91-118, ISSN 2668-7232